 The scenic beauty around this river is also beautiful; it is covered with dense forest all around.

 Kings River is 90 miles long stream in Arkansas.
 After Arkansas, it merges into Table Rock Lake.

 The stream has different stretches of different levels in it, which go through clear waters and tree line banks, which look very beautiful.

 4.8.
 Big Piney Creek

 The waters of Big Piney Creek are emerald in color, and this makes this place very beautiful.

 The stream is 67 miles long, and the river banks are covered with pine trees and hardwood trees.
 The stream has different levels for kayakers, from easy to difficult.

-Boen Gulf Creek is not at all for beginners in kayaking.
-The water flow is very rough in the stream, and the rapids are very high for beginners in the river.
+Boen Gulf Creek is not at all for beginners in kayaking as the water flow is very rough in the stream, and the rapids are very high for beginners in the river.

-Beech Creek is not at all for beginner kayakers.
-There are many hazards in the water of Beech Creek, like rough rapids, undercuts and strainers.
-It offers great adventure sports to those who love to do so.
+Beech Creek is for expert kayakers as there are many hazards in the water of Beech Creek, like rough rapids, undercuts, and strainers.

 - Mississippi River